zenreach/rules_go/go/nogo.rst

 Please do not rely on it for production use, but feel free to use it and file issues.

-rules_go allows you to define custom source-code-level checks that are executed alongside the Go compiler.
-These checks will print error messages and fail compilation if they find issues in source code.
-Checks can be used to catch bugs and coding anti-patterns early in the development process.
+``nogo`` is a tool that analyzes the source code of Go programs.
+It runs alongisde the Go compiler in the Bazel Go rules and rejects programs that contain disallowed coding patterns.
+In addition, ``nogo`` may report compiler-like errors.

+``nogo`` is a powerful tool for preventing bugs and coding anti-patterns early in the development process.

 .. contents:: :depth: 2